emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Define a class, which have a class parameter and have a same instance parameter.

 Hints: Define a instance parameter, need add it in init method You can init a object with construct parameter or set the value later

+## Question 26
+Define a function which can compute the sum of two numbers.

+Hints: Define a function with two numbers as arguments.
+You can compute the sum in the function and return the value.